 Ultimately, whether you engage in Tantric/Neo-Tantric practices to enhance your sex life or to obtain spiritual or personal growth, you might find that you get both.

-My Tantric training included an immersion into a variety of traditional Tantric practices as a solo practitioner and in union with others in the Neo-Tantric traditions.
+My own training and exploration as a Tantrika and practitioner involves an immersion into a variety of traditional Tantric practices as a solo practitioner and in union with others in the Neo-Tantric traditions.
 These blends of experiences have become the foundation from which I offer my expertise.

 What is Classical Tantra